oTwoWin/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/Documentation/REPORT.md

 *Clear the results in JMeter and re-run the test plan.
 Explain what is happening when only one node remains active.
 Provide another sequence diagram using the same model as the previous one.*

-La performance est grandement impacté car le load balancer va tenter d'atteindre le serveur éteint.
+La performance est grandement impactée car le load balancer va tenter d'atteindre le serveur éteint.

 ![image-20191113154805779](/home/ljebool/SynologyDrive/Etudes/HEIG-VD/2019/AIT/labos/labo3/Documentation/images/image-20191113154805779.png)